OmerBaddour/Minimecs/key_value_store/01_http_server/README.md

 # 01_http_server

-Creates an HTTP server that can handle `GET`, `PUT` and `DELETE` requests of key value pairs on a concurrency-safe map.
+Creates an HTTP server that can handle `PUT`, `GET`, and `DELETE` requests of key value pairs on a concurrency-safe map.

 ## Usage